hardcamls/hardcaml_web/docs/hardcaml_documentation/counter_example.md

 Note that we could have encoded the clear and increment logic when we constructed the `Always.Variable.reg`.
-The Always fragment would then have only consisted of assignment to `dout`.
+The Always fragment would then have only consisted of an assignment to `dout`.

 ```ocaml
 # let counter_with_always (i : _ I.t) =